-A number of people have shown interst in making their own Ferrari battery tender / CTEK charge apapter cables (or just buying one - contact me for details if you'd like - email@example.com), and so I've decided to update this old post.
+A number of people have shown interest in making their own Ferrari battery tender / CTEK charge apapter cables (or just buying one - contact me for details if you'd like -

 I recently replaced my F430 with a Ferrari 599GTB.
 I'd included the CTEK charger and adapter when I sold the 430, and so had to make a new cable.

 Unsuprisingly it uses the same pinout, and shows the charger connected icon on the LCD.

 I ended up also making a few cables for some friends with Ferrari 458, here is a picture: